valueflows/resource/README.md

 # resource
-Vocab about Resources and ResourceTypes
+Vocab about Economic Resources and Economic ResourceTypes.

+We think of Economy in the original sense of [management of our household](https://en.wikipedia.org/wiki/Economy).

 ## What's the difference?

-A Resource anything that is an input to or an output from a process or transferred in an exchange.
+An Economic Resource is anything that valuable to anybody.
+It may also be an input to or an output from a process or transferred in an exchange.
 A ResourceType defines what type of thing the Resource is.

 So, for example, most things offered for sale on an e-commerce site are ResourceTypes.